OWASP/CheatSheetSeries/README.md

 This [link](https://cheatsheetseries.owasp.org/bundle.zip) allows you to download a build (ZIP archive) of the offline website.

-## Editor & validation policy

-[Visual Studio Code](https://code.visualstudio.com/) is used for the work on the markdown files.
-It is also used for the work on the scripts.

-The file **Project.code-workspace** is the workspace file in order to open the project in VSCode.

-The following [plugin](https://github.com/DavidAnson/vscode-markdownlint) is used to validate the markdown content.

-The file **.markdownlint.json** defines the central validation policy applied at VSCode (IDE) and TravisCI (CI) levels.

-Details about rules can be found [here](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).

-The file **.markdownlinkcheck.json** defines the configuration used to validate using this [tool](https://github.com/tcort/markdown-link-check), at TravisCI level, all web and relatives links used in cheat sheets.

 ## Contributors

 - **From 2014 to 2018:** [V1](CONTRIBUTOR-V1.md) - Initial version of the project hosted on the [OWASP WIKI](https://wiki.owasp.org).